Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Depth of Descendants

-Allows you to include a short excerpt under each page in the list.
-Choose between:
+But you also have the option to include a page preview under each page in the list:

 Sort Children By